zacharysiegel/Bacter/docs/notes.md

          ✓ static game variable (game -> Game.game)
-      ✓ Encapsulate permission stuff into Permissions class ✓ Encapsulate server-side game info into Games class ✓ Fix no break out of submit menu switch
+      ✓ Encapsulate permission stuff into Permissions class ✓ Encapsulate server-side game info into Games class ✓ Encapsulate socket.io emit listeners into SocketListener class ✓ Encapsulate cell.js into class Cell
+      ✓ Encapsulate flag.js into class Flag
+      ✓ Cell.equals comparison with tolerance
+      ✓ Compartmentalize server into modules
+      ✓ Optimize Org.getRegionInfo
+         ✓ Convert all regions to sets (no order + no duplication) ✓ On mouse over list inputs, change pointer to click ✓ On mouse over radio inputs, change pointer to click ✓ Fix no break out of submit menu switch
       ✓ Fix occasional client doesn't receive 'Games' interval emission ✓ Fix frequent client reconnection
+      ✓ Fix org update on title screen
+      ✓ Fix unnecessary 'check permission' emit before issue(issue) is invoked ✓ Fix flag socket reception bug
-      FIX game is closed when try to enter game - This error is not in a3.1.2 games is empty array
+      ✓ FIX game is closed when try to enter game
-            refer to "FIX socket.on('Creat...')"
-         game is not created and not put into games array by the time user click join, so the menu sees an empty games array and thinks the game is closed grantedJoin is not
+         ✓ games is empty array
+         ✓ grantedJoin is not called
-         socket.on('Create Game') not called when Game.createGame is called is called in setup() if a test is placed after connection = new Connection() ✓ socket.emit (client) doesnt work inside setInterval FIX ability timers are black circle in tutorial - This error is not in a3.1.2 Abilities are ineffectual
+         ✓ org.cell is recursively defined -- causes problems when sent through socketio ✓ socket.on('Create Game') not called when Game.createGame is called ✓ socket.emit (client) doesnt work inside setInterval ✓ FIX screen is white when entering game
+      ✓ FIX title screen org life
+      ✓ FIX incorrect movement
+      ✓ FIX cpu/ram strain on title screen after few seconds ✓ FIX ability timers are black circle in tutorial ✓ FIX Pause game menu resets color and skin values ✓ FIX freeze on second user's connection
+      ✓ FIX 'Game Closed' on join
+      FIX Game.game is not updated when player leaves game Still 2 players
+         Still 2 orgs
+         Count still 2
+         Still 2 abilities
+         Only board.list is 1
+      FIX 'There is an issue with skin selection' in spectate join menu FIX Title background is white after game closes forcibly FIX Tutorial white ghost
+      FIX Orgs overlap
-         Shoot works, kills cells, timer works, but ability not work Freeze timer works
+      FIX Abilities are ineffectual against tutorial bots Shoot works, kills cells, timer works, but ability not work Clean up code
+         Compartmentalize submit.js
+         Compartmentalize config.js
+            Convert to JSON
+         Encapsulate messages.js into class Messages
+         Encapsulate org.js into class Org
+         Convert Games class (server-side) to array of Game class instances
+#### a3.1.4 - Optimization
+    Store games in map where host socket.id is key Rename game.info.count to game.info.player_count
+    Add field game.info.user_count
+    Add field game.info.spectator_count
+        Getter with user - player subtraction
+    In each cell in an organism, store a pointer to the 4/8 surrounding cells Convert org.cells to a map
+    Write a removePlayer function within game
+        Code consistency and reuse and easier debugging Call in listen_leave_game
+    Write a removeSpectator function within game
+        Code consistency and reuse and easier debugging Call in listen_leave_game
+    Optimize Org.birth
+    Optimize Org.naturalDeath
+        Store in each cell a number corresponding to its index in its org's cells array This allows for O(1) cell lookup in org's cells array Currently O(n)
+            Optimizes more than just Org.naturalDeath, so for loops can be removed across project A map can also be used (normal JS object) Each cell must have a unique string identifier to use as a key
+                    key: `x,y` , value: {Cell}
+                    The above format allows each cell to easily point to the surrounding cells without knowing if they exist Optimize Org.renderAll
+        Start from exposed cell and render a rectangle across until reaching another exposed cell Create a maximum distance away from world border which a spectator can move Fix cannot respawn after dying in tutorial
     Fix bot does not appear in compress section of tutorial Fix white background when server closes from host leaving game Fix 'there is an issue with the skin detection' in respawn menu Fix game doesn't appear in browser if all players are dead Fix browser button inconsistent row background
-      Fix crash when player kills himself with shoot Fix press enter in color picker joins game
+    Fix crash when player kills himself with shoot
+    Fix press enter in color picker joins game
     Fix name labels do not show while spectating
-      Fix create game submit button runs submit twice Fix 'too much recursion' socket.io error
+    Fix create game submit button runs submit twice
-      Compartmentalize submit.js
-      Convert Games class (server-side) to array of Game class instances
-#### a3.3.0 - Capture the Flag
+#### a3.2.0 - Capture the Flag
+      Fix ctf base world corner rendering bug
       CTF
          ✓ Round system
             Round end at 3 captures